 - 1 small red, white or yellow onion (slice into thin wedges)

-- Marinate the beef with sugar, salt, black pepper and vegetable oil (1 tablespoon) for 1 to 2 hours at room temperature or overnight in fridge for best results.
+- In large bowl, marinate beef with sugar, salt, black pepper, and minced garlic for at least one hour at room temperature or overnight in fridge for best results.

 - In a large skillet, heat up vegetable oil on medium high.
 Add half of the beef cubes and sear on all sides by shaking beef until medium rare.
 No more than 2-3 minutes total.
 Transfer to a bowl and repeat with other half.